AlexisDelahaye7/youtube-remote-for-home-server/README.md

 2. Generate a pair of SSH keys, following the instructions [from the .private/README.md](app/config/.private/README.md).

-3. Copy the content of the folder *app/config/docker/** and the *app/config/.private/ssh_key.pub* to the desired directory from your local machine to the **media server**.
+3. Update the content of the Dockerfile and copy the folder *app/config/docker/** and the *app/config/.private/ssh_key.pub* file to the desired directory from your local machine to the **media server**.

 ```bash
 scp app/config/docker/* user@server_ip:~/path/to/your/directory